Competition between frustration and spin dimensionality in the classical antiferromagnetic $n$-vector model with arbitrary $n$: Archimedean Solids

 The truncated tetrahedron and the truncated icosahedron, which have $T_d$ and $I_h$ symmetry respectively, have been shown to have ground states three-dimensional in spin space for any ratio of their two symmetrically independent exchange constants \cite{Coffey92-1,Coffey92}.
 They achieve the lowest-possible energy allowed by the connectivity of the frustrated polygon they include, the triangle and the pentagon respectively, which is the sum of energies of isolated frustrated polygons and antiparallel interpolygon bonds.

-The ground states of the truncated dodecahedron and the rhombicosidodecahedron, which also have $I_h$ symmetry and two symmetrically independent exchange constants, are also three-dimensional and achieve the lowest-possible ground-state energy allowed by their odd-membered polygons for any relative value of the exchange constants.
+\begin{tolerant}{1000}{ The MDGSs of the truncated dodecahedron and the rhombicosidodecahedron, which also have $I_h$ symmetry and two symmetrically independent exchange constants, are also three-dimensional and achieve the lowest-possible ground-state energy allowed by their odd-membered polygons for any relative value of the exchange constants.
 In the former case the energy is the sum of energies of isolated triangles and antiparallel intertriangle bonds, while in the latter of isolated triangles and pentagons.
-Consequently they achieve the maximum possible energy when only the triangle bonds are nonzero, with the corresponding configuration two-dimensional in spin space (Table \ref{table:morethanoneunique}).
+Consequently they achieve the maximum possible energy when only the triangle bonds are nonzero, with the corresponding MDGS two-dimensional in spin space (Table \ref{table:morethanoneunique}). }\end{tolerant}